ferninphilly/terraform-bank-of-england/Day-1/1-first resource/AUTHENTICATE_WITH_AZURE.md

 Check that the env vars have been set (in bash) by putting in `echo $ARM_CLIENT_ID`.

 If you get a return value then congratulations!
 You are ready to use terraform!!

+You can also add these to a .env file!